 I love to run with my dogs, Skye and Winter, when I can.
 Australian Shepherds are great athletes and make fabulous running companions.
 They really enjoy it and its a nice distraction for me too.
 I find myself being less hesitant to venture out on my own when I have them along for company.
-I knew from previous visits that Gabis is dog friendly so this seemed a perfect spot to take them along.
+I knew from previous visits that Gabis is dog friendly so this seemed a perfect spot to take them trail running.

-5 tips for running with your dog:
+5 tips for trail running with your dog:

 Start Slow: build up miles gradually.